 Calling the class creates und returns a new instance.

-This property determines the approach of the instance to abbreviations of long options.
+This Tuning property determines the approach to bundling of short option.

 This method returns a decorator that infuses the current instance into parse_args.